 Economic assessment of cropping patterns

 Table 8 presents the economic assessment of cropping patterns in the production of a maize/soybean intercrop.
 The 2:2 ratio of maize to soybean cropping pattern resulted in the higher combined yield (3,284.5 kg/ha) than the rest of the treatments followed by the sole maize cropping pattern (2,959.4 kg/ha), while the cropping pattern with the lowest yield was combined 2:2 ratio of maize to soybean cropping pattern (2,374.8 kg/ha).
 The least expensive cropping pattern was sole soybean (N 69,000.00 /ha) while the most expensive was the 2:2 ratio of maize to soybean cropping pattern (N132, 500.00).
 Sole soybean was the most economical cropping system compared to the other treatments.
 This could be due to the low amount of NPK fertilizer used for its production which brought down the cost of production, while the most expensive cropping system was the 2:2 ratio of maize to soybean.
 The cropping pattern which generated the highest revenue/income (N 549,368.00) was the 2:1 ratio of maize to soybean cropping pattern, followed by sole maize (N 513,120.00), while the lowest revenue generating cropping pattern (N 473,504.00) was the 2:2 ratio of maize to soybean.
-The cropping pattern that gave the highest profit was sole soybean (N444,120.00/ha) followed by the 2:1 ratio of maize to soybean cropping pattern (N 419,701.04/ha), while the 2:2 maize soybean cropping pattern had the lowest profit/ha (N 281,504) (Table 8).
+The cropping pattern that gave the highest profit was sole soybean (N 444,120.00/ha) followed by the 2:1 ratio of maize to soybean cropping pattern (N 419,701.04/ha), while the 2:2 maize soybean cropping pattern had the lowest profit/ha (N 281,504) (Table 8).
 The highest income generated by the 2:1 ratio of maize to soybean cropping pattern could have resulted from the combined income generated from maize and soybean.
 Soybean has higher price value than maize in the Ilorin market.
 Despite this advantage, sole soybean was more profitable than the 2:1 ratio of maize to soybean cropping system.
 This is a result of the lower cost of producing sole soybean.
 In the production of maize, sole maize had the lowest cost:benefit ratio (1:0.270) followed by the 2:1 ratio of maize to soybean cropping pattern (1:0.277).
 To produce only soybean, the cropping pattern with the highest cost:benefit ratio (1:0.663) was the 2:1 ratio of maize to soybean while sole soybean had the lowest cost:benefit ratio (1:0.134).
 The cost:benefit ratio of the combined yield of maize and soybean was the lowest with the 2:1 ratio of maize to soybean cropping system (1:0.236).
 Although this was less beneficial than the sole soybean cropping system, the highest cost:benefit ratio was incurred by the cropping pattern in the 2:2 ratio of maize to soybean.
 The 2 :1 ratio of maize to soybean had lower combined cost:benefit ratio than sole maize and other treatments except for sole soybean which had the lowest cost:benefit ratio.
 This is an indication that these cropping systems are more cost-effective and financially beneficial than sole maize.
-Similarly, the 2:1 cropping pattern had the highest land equivalent ratio (LER) of 1:30 and 1.50 in 2015 and 2016 respectively.
+Similarly, the 2:1 cropping pattern had the highest land equivalent ratio (LER) of 1.30 and 1.50 in 2015 and 2016 respectively.
 This indicates that the 2:1 stand proportion in the intercrop had greater yield advantage of 30 and 50% than sole cropping.
 A higher LER in intercropping than in mono-cropping has been reported in maize/pigeon pea (Patra et al., 1990), maize/soybean (Kalia et al., 1992), and maize/groundnut (Madimba, 1995).